-Significant Changes for 2022
+Significant Changes for 2023

-- ▶ All projects that begin 10/1/2022 will not be allowed to roll Year 1 surplus (unspent) funds from Year 1 to Year 2. - Certain attachments will now be uploaded to the agency's Organization Documents section in GEMS rather than uploaded to the project. - Organization Documents section in GEMS allows for upload of certain documents at the subrecipient level that can then be used for multiple applications - Other attachments in the project will now only be those that are specific to the application project. - Several attachments have been eliminated!!!!! - Please review the application closely as several other small changes may be implemented by November 1st.
+- All projects are no longer allowed to roll Year 1 surplus (unspent) funds from Year 1 to Year 2. - Certain attachments will now be uploaded to the agency's Organization Documents section in GEMS rather than uploaded to the project. - Organization Documents section in GEMS allows for upload of certain documents at the subrecipient level that can then be used for multiple applications - Other attachments in the project will now only be those that are specific to the application project. - Several attachments have been eliminated!!!!! - Please review the application closely as several other small changes may be implemented by November 1st.